 This is an interview with Dylan James.
-Dylan completed ESLinsider's 20 hour online TEFL course.
+Dylan completed ESLinsider's 20 hour online TEFL course (which doesn't exist anymore), but anyways...
 He is from London, England.
-He is currently teaching in Chengdu, China.
+He is currently teaching English in China in Chengdu.
 He has also taught in France and Honduras.

 What's Chengdu like?

 Chengdu is quite a special place.
 Before coming to Chengdu I'd never been to China, and never been to Asia.
 I think I made a great choice.
 I was tempted by Beijing and Shanghai.
 Although now after 6 months of being in Chengdu, and talking with people who have lived and worked in those other cities, I think Chengdu seems to have an edge.
 There are around 14 million people here, but it feels so calm, like a very laid back place.
 I never feel rushed here, which feels weird.